SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Technically, an event listener watches for an event, at which point it calls the event handler to deal with it.
 In casual use, event listener and event handler are synonyms.

-## APIs

-API = application programming interface an API is an interface for software to interact with a piece of software/application/library/functionality etc.
-Glue code is code that is needed to make two things (mostly interfaces) which are not interoperable interoperable.
-A wrapper library is a library that contains one or more other libraries and transforms their interface into a different interface. wrapper libraries may be glue code, but also may be for abstraction or to improve a mediocre interface.
-API bindings are glue code to allow one to call a specific API.
-API bindings for libraries are generally wrapper libraries.
-A foreign function interface allows one to call functions of a different language from ones given language.
-A foreign function interface often calls C or C++ functions (due to their ubiquity).
-To use a foreign function using a foreign function interface often requires you to write some glue code (e.g. the signatures), though most of the glue code is handled by the language itself. ffis may be glue code.
-One could write one's own API bindings or a wrapper library using a foreign function interface.
-A shim is a library that takes API calls for something else and then does something with them.
-A shim may do one or more of with a given call: redirect it, change the arguments, handle it itself.
-A polyfill is a shim for a browser API, which passes it through if available, and implements it itself if not.

 ## lifecycle